exercism/docs/building/configlet/lint.md

 - The file must be valid JSON
 - The JSON root must be an object
 - The `"blurb"` key is required
-- The `"blurb"` value must be a non-trivial string¹ with length <= 350
+- The `"blurb"` value must be a non-blank string¹ with length <= 350
 - The `"authors"` key is required
 - The `"authors"` value must be a non-empty array
-- The `"authors"` values must be non-trivial strings¹
+- The `"authors"` values must be non-blank strings¹
 - The `"authors"` values must not have duplicates
 - The `"authors"` values are treated case-insensitively
 - The `"contributors"` key is optional
 - The `"contributors"` value must be an array
-- The `"contributors"` values must be non-trivial strings¹
+- The `"contributors"` values must be non-blank strings¹
 - The `"contributors"` values must not have duplicates
 - The `"contributors"` values are treated case-insensitively
 - Users can only be listed in either the `"authors"` or `"contributors"` array (no overlap)